 Hollywood Healing: The game has fairly detailed rules for dealing with bleeding from injuries, infections, and disease... which are mostly for use by/on mortals.
-Exalted get to ignore most of these rules, and are usually exempt from being permanently crippled or disfigured by injuries.
+Exalted get to ignore most of these rules, and are usually exempt from being permanently crippled or disfigured by injuries (unless they want to, of course).
 They also heal faster than mortals.

 Before the Primordial War, the sun god accepted human hearts sacrificed atop sun pyramids.
 The Dragon Kings had offered their own hearts time out of mind, and didn't mind dying because they can always reincarnate with full memories.
 They probably didn't really get that humans tend to view death differently...

 Most gods actually gain little more tangible benefit from such sacrifice than if animals were used instead, they just find it gratifying (nothing shows who's boss like being able to make people kill each other).

 Human ghosts actually do benefit far more from such sacrifice; any human who is sacrificed in the name of the dead (often as part of funeral rites) will find their ghost bound in servitude to the recipient for eternity (barring deliberate release or the destruction of their master).